Warriors vs. Kings: Betting Trends, Record ATS, Home/Road Splits

 Additional Warriors Insights & Trends

-- The Warriors have gone 7-3 in their past 10 contests, with a 5-5 record against the spread in that span.
+- The Warriors are 5-5 against the spread and 6-4 overall over their past 10 contests.

-- Five of Warriors' past 10 contests have gone over the total.
+- The Warriors have hit the over in four of their last 10 contests.

-- Against the spread, Golden State has performed better when playing at home, covering 27 times in 41 home games, and 12 times in 41 road games.
+- Golden State has covered the spread in a higher percentage of its home games than road games.
+It has covered 27 times in 41 opportunities at home, and it has covered 12 times in 41 opportunities in away games.

 - Golden State has a 29-17 record against the spread and a 34-12 record overall when putting up more than 118.1 points.